jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "They were fools!" said Metzerott briefly."What is there in honest work to degrade any one?"

 "&rsquo;Tain't the work," said Sally;"they'd do that at home, and not feel a mite degraded; and &rsquo;tain't the wages, for &rsquo;twouldn't degrade &rsquo;em to earn that behind a counter.
 Nor &rsquo;tain't *sass*, though there's many a lady as talks to her help like I wouldn't to a dog.
 Only way I can explain it, Mr. Metzerott, it must be the Constitution of the United States.
 You see *that* makes every man as good as anybody else; but it ain't lived up to, and the girls feel it, and that's what riles &rsquo;em.
-Worse than that, they feel they *ain't* as good as <p class="pagenum">Begin page 86</p> the young ladies they wait on, not so pretty, nor so educated, nor so refined; but they might have been if they'd had the same advantages; they might have had just such little white hands and soft voices and pretty ways, that keep the young men a-bendin' over their chairs all the evenin'.
+Worse than that, they feel they *ain't* as good as <hr><p class="pagenum">Page 86</p> the young ladies they wait on, not so pretty, nor so educated, nor so refined; but they might have been if they'd had the same advantages; they might have had just such little white hands and soft voices and pretty ways, that keep the young men a-bendin' over their chairs all the evenin'.
 Don't you s'pose many a girl sees the difference between her farmer beau and the young city doctor or lawyer that comes to the country for his holiday?"
 (Poor Sally! perhaps she spoke from some past bitter experience of her own!)
 "And so I think it's *that*, Mr. Metzerott, that keeps girls from hirin' out.
 They won't take a menial position where they feel, if they'd had their rights, they'd be equals,&mdash;real equals, I mean, not constitutional or sassy ones.
 Now, your German girls ain't taught about equality; they are used to counts and barons and dukes, and all of them people, from their cradles; they ain't got freedom in the blood, like us Americans."

 "But we breathe it in," said Metzerott, with gleaming eyes; "and then the remembrance of past wrongs, and the sight of present ones, makes us desperate.
 We shall teach you Americans, some day, to live up to your own principles."

 "But you won't get us to fire a gun," said Sally tersely, "till we can see the whites of their eyes."

-<p class="pagenum">Begin page 87</p>
+<hr><p class="pagenum">Page 87</p>

 ### CHAPTER IX.